notakitty/thub/docs/belgium.md

 This is a very straightforward process in Belgium.
 You can either add yourself to a waitlist at a hospital yourself - no need to go through a GP gatekeeping service!
 Or, you can go to a psychologist directly to start your gender care journey.

+> ⚠️ **Bad News** On 24th September 2024 we received a letter from the Leuven KU Gender Team advising that you can no longer self-refer to their Gender Team.
+We do not know at this point if these changes are taking place at the other Gender Teams at present.
+They have stated that the reason for this due to large waiting lists.
+Upon our last check, the waiting list is currently at a minimum of one year.
+You can find out more information regarding the new process and waiting times [here](https://www.upckuleuven.be/nl/raadplegingen/raadpleging-gender). *This website is in Dutch.* The new process as defined in the letter:
+>
+> Key changes
+> 1. Renewed care offer specifically targets people with the targeted demand for a start-up of hormone therapy, with the primary goal of informing about hormonal transition and to identify the support network mapping.
+> 2. To participate in the gender care program, a referral letter is required, preferably prepared by the regular sexologist or psychologist, or by the general practitioner, psychiatrist or attending physician.
+The gender consultation offers a template for this digital referral letter that allows you to enter the referral clearly.
+> 3. Instead of long-term counseling, the gender care team now works with a series of four sessions, including one session with someone close to the patient.
+After these four sessions follows a possible referral to the endocrinology service for the initiation of hormone therapy.
+If however, it appears that there are psychological symptoms that interfere with the ability to consent to a gender-affirming treatment, a targeted referral is made for further psychotherapeutic counseling before a referral for hormone therapy can occur.
+> 4. We unfortunately cannot initiate counseling, but refer to other specialized agencies:
+> - if the question is of a more exploratory nature, for example in case of doubts about gender identity
+> - If there is no specific request for hormone therapy
+> - If the question falls within the scope of non-binarity.
+>
+> Examples external bodies: convened gender centers; Transgender info point; Flemish Sexology Association.
+You can always re-register when the question of hormone therapy arises.

 🛣️ **Gender Care Pathway** 🛣️

 Whether you decide to use a Gender Team or organise your gender care yourself, you will roughly follow the pathway used at several hospitals.
 You can view this pathway [here](https://www.transgenderinfo.be/sites/default/files/2022-10/zorgpad-1.pdf). *This website is in Dutch.*